Tecu23/typedev/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.
+This project is a derivative work of Monkeytype, which is also licensed under GPL-3.0.
+As per the GPL license terms, this clone maintains the same license to ensure the software remains free and open source.

 ## 🙏 Acknowledgments